ConorWilliams/.fedora/README.md

 After doing this I found just using "type:touchpad" did the trick on my laptop.

-### Github keys
+### GitHub keys

-Make a key on githuhub and install locally, enable agent in fish:
+Make a key on GitHub and install locally, enable agent in fish:

 ```sh
 eval (ssh-agent -c) && ssh-add ~/.ssh/github